-In a sandbox game the players will have to explore and talk to people to find their next mission.
+In a sandbox game, the players will have to explore and talk to people to find their next mission.
 They have to find the story as opposed to the story finding them.
 The players will decide what they want to do, where they want to go, and of course, how they want to do it.
-The DM will have to be very hands-off and only give them directions if they directly ask a NPC for them or receive a quest from a NPC.
+The DM will have to be very hands-off and only give them directions if they directly ask an NPC for them or receive a quest from an NPC.

 However, this doesn’t mean that there is no overarching story or big bad villain.
 Look at games like Skyrim which are both sandbox RPGs, but also have a main story-line for the player to complete.
 A sandbox D&D game is the same way.
 The players can choose to follow the overarching story, completely avoid it, or anything in-between.
 This is the main difference between a linear game and a sandbox game.